 *This post contains affiliate links, which means I will make a commission at no extra cost to you if you decide to click through and make a purchase.
 Thank you for supporting my blog!*

 In just a month, my Pinterest views and followers went crazy!
+My post about Favorite Books of 2018 was a top performer.
 I’m also seeing a consistent, high volume of visitors to my blog from Pinterest.
 Tailwind for Pinterest is normally $15 a month, but you receive a significant discount if you purchase a whole year for only $120.
 As an accountant, I couldn’t resist that savings!
 They also offer a separate subscription for Instagram, but since I’m not as active on that platform I chose to stick with Pinterest.